 - Viewing LUT: It’s preset for camera crews used during filming to make the output on monitors look good.
 It can make flat color spaces like Log-C and S-Log appear like Rec.
 709, which is more usable.
 Typically, these LUTs are shared among editors to kickstart the post-production process.

 - 1D LUT: It’s called 1D because it covers only one direction.
 It has three data mappings for green, red, and blue.
 While it achieves the goal of a LUT, it limits editors and colorists in terms of control.
 This LUT can set a display’s color balance, white point, and overall contrast.
 You can recognize a 1D LUT as its file ends with a “.lut” extension.

 - 3D LUT: A 3D LUT is more complex than a 1D LUT.
 It is based on three-dimensional color space.
 This way, it can establish color and luma.
 This feature enables it to manage saturation, brightness, and hue.
 3D LUTs give editors vast adjustment potential.
 They usually have a “.cube” extension in their file name for easy identification.

 Why Use LUTs in Video Editing?

 Color grading can help enhance or alter a video’s colors to make it more visually appealing.
 LUTs, in particular, can make dull footage livelier and more colorful.
-To achieve this, you will add contrast and style or convert it into a different color space.
+You will add contrast and style or convert it into a different color space to achieve this.

 If you are a video editor or shoot videos regularly, you can create and save color grades for other projects.

 Even better, you don’t need to create LUTs if you’re a newbie in video editing.
 LUTs are readily available online.
-And, most are free.
+And most are free.
 In addition, you can find LUTs from camera manufacturers or by filmmakers.
-All you need is to learn how to use them effectively, and your work can pass for a pro.
+You only need to learn how to use them effectively, and your work can pass for a pro.

 How To Apply LUTs